swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/aws.md

 This indicates that the collector will try to push events.
 If this fails, logging should hint what's happening.
 If there are no errors in the collector logs, the events should be successfully pushed into the raw topic, to be picked up by Snowplow's enrichment.
+To check if the messages have successfully arrived in the queue, please review to monitoring in the AWS console.
+Events should show up as either `PutRecords` (Kinesis) or `Number of messages received (SQS)